HomeSpan/HomeSpan/docs/Logging.md

 # Message Logging

-HomeSpan includes three types of message logging:
+HomeSpan includes a variety of message logs and message logging functions as described below.

+### HomeSpan Log Messages

-* **HomeSpan Log Messages** - these are messages produced by HomeSpan and output to the Arduino Serial Monitor.
+HomeSpan these are messages produced by HomeSpan and output to the Arduino Serial Monitor.
 The messages are categorized according to 3 levels of detail

   * Level-0 messages contain all HomeSpan configuration data and some basic status information
   * Level-1 adds in a more verbose set of status messages